Knowledgator/GLiNER.cpp/README.md

 cmake -D ONNXRUNTIME_ROOTDIR="/home/usr/onnxruntime-linux-x64-1.19.2" -S . -B build cmake --build build --target all -j
 ```
+You need to provide the ONNXRUNTIME_ROOTDIR option, which should be set to the absolute path of the chosen ONNX runtime.

 To run main.cpp you need an ONNX format model and tokenizer.json.
 You can: